pytroll/pytroll/web/source/quickstart_earsnwc.rst

  Quickstart with EARS-NWC
 =========================

-In December 2012 EUMETSAT_ introduced another EARS_ pilot service on EUMETCast_
+In December 2012 EUMETSAT_ extended the EARS_ services to include a new pilot service with the purpose of supporting European users with cloud information from polar orbiting satellites in near real time.

-named EARS-NWC.
-This new service provides cloud parameters derived using the Polar Platform System (PPS_) software package from the `NWC SAF`_ from direct readout AVHRR data at the EARS core stations covering the European and North Atlantic.
-The `NWC SAF`_ parameters *Cloud Mask*, *Cloud Type* and *Cloud Top Temperature and Height (CTTH)* are being disseminated in near-real time over EUMETCast with a timeliness better than 30 minutes.
+This *EARS-NWC* service provides the parameters *Cloud Mask*, *Cloud Type* and *Cloud Top Temperature and Height (CTTH)* as derived using the Polar Platform System (PPS_) software package from the `NWC SAF`_.
+The products are derived from AVHRR data received at the EARS core stations with a reception coverage including Europe and the North Atlantic.
+Products are disseminated on EUMETCast_ (EUMETSAT `data channel 1`_) with a timeliness better than 30 minutes, and available in hdf5 format.
+The geolocation information is available on a tie-point grid and stored in each product.

 At the moment the satellites contributing to the service are Metop-A (being substituted by Metop-B later during the spring 2013) and NOAA-19.

 For this tutorial template config files (see :doc:`install`) can be used.
 These are located in the *etc* dir of the mpop_ source.
 Copy *mpop.cfg.template*,